-Stream section with very high conservation value in water as well as in the riparian zone.
+Stream section with very high conservation value in the water as well as in the riparian zone.

 For each target there are a set of consideration regarding width of riparian (buffer) zone, driving vehicles close to the stream, crossing of the stream and amount of coarse dead woody debris.
-Se table below.
+See table below.

-WG - Water Gen- eral WE - Water En- hanced WU - Water Untouched WS - Water Special actions Level of con- sideration Basic/According to certifying system or legislation.
-Enhanced Very high High regarding ac- tions Riparian zone (the meters is referring to Swedish con- ditions) 5-15 m depending on slope 15-30 m >30 m Not specified Example: gradually replace homogenic plantations with heterogenic forest Driving No within 10 m from water edge No within 10 m from water edge No Not specified Crossing At non-sensitive site, i.e. hard bot- tom Minimize.
-Just at bridges No Not specified Dead wood Leave/create Leave/create >7 pieces/100 m Leave un- touched Not specified Comment Specify action needed
+WG - Water Gen- WE - Water En- WU - Water WS - Water Special eral hanced Untouched actions Level of con- sideration Basic/according to Enhanced.
+Very high.
+High regarding ac- tions. sideration certifying system and/or legislation. tions.
+Riparian zone (the meters is referring to Swedish con- ditions) 5-15 m depending on slope.
+15-30 m >30 m Not specified.
+Example: gradually replace homogenic plantations with het- erogenic forest.
+Driving Not within 10 m from water edge.
+Not within 10 m from water edge.
+No. Not specified.
+Crossing At non-sensitive site, i.e. hard bot- tom.
+Minimize.
+Only on bridges.
+No. Not specified.
+Dead wood Leave/create.
+Leave/create >7 pieces/100 m.
+Leave un- touched.
+Not specified.
+Comment Specify the action needed.

-The result from the CISA survey is the base for setting Blue Targets.
+The result from the CISA survey is the base for setting the Blue Targets.
 While there is a general trend between high scores in the CISA protocol and a higher level of protection, there are no absolute correlation between the outcome of CISA and the Blue Target.
 Blue target should be decided from case to case.
 All combinations between CISA and Blue targets are possible.
 However, the most important variables are Conservation and Impact.
 The table below may be helpful.
 Appropriate actions for WS can be decided out of what has been found and filled in under "Impact" and "Conservation".
 Whatever has been mentioned as a problem, can have its solution.
 Examples of actions: elimination of migration barriers or closing of ditches entering the stream.
 The Blue Target WS must be combined with some of the other three Blue Targets, for example to specify the width of the riparian zone etc.